angr/angr-doc/README.md

 Most importantly, please consider the following when writing code as part of angr:

 - Try to use attribute access (see the `@property` decorator) instead of getters and setters wherever you can.
 This isn't Java, and attributes enable tab completion in iPython.
 That being said, be reasonable: attributes should be fast.
 A rule of thumb is that if something could require a constraint solve, it should not be an attribute.
-- Use our pylintrc.
+- Use our `.pylintrc`.
 It's fairly permissive, but our CI server will fail your builds if pylint complains under those settings.
 - DO NOT, under ANY circumstances, `raise Exception` or `assert False`. **Use the right exception type**.
-If there isn't a correct exception type, subclass the core exception of the module that you're working in (i.e. AngrError in angr, SimError in SimuVEX, etc) and raise that.
-We catch, and properly handle, the right types of errors in the right places, but AssertionError and Exception are not handled anywhere and force-terminate analyses.
+If there isn't a correct exception type, subclass the core exception of the module that you're working in (i.e. `AngrError` in angr, `SimError` in SimuVEX, etc) and raise that.
+We catch, and properly handle, the right types of errors in the right places, but `AssertionError` and `Exception` are not handled anywhere and force-terminate analyses.
-- Avoid tabs, use space indentation instead.
-Even though it's wrong, the de-facto standard is 4 spaces.
+- Avoid tabs; use space indentation instead.
+Even though it's wrong, the de facto standard is 4 spaces.
 It is a good idea to adopt this from the beginning, as merging code that mixes both tab and space indentation is awful.
 - Avoid super long lines.
 It's okay to have longer lines, but keep in mind that long lines are harder to read and should be avoided.
 Let's try to stick to 120 characters.
 - Avoid extremely long functions, it is often better to break them up into smaller functions.
 - Prefer `_` to `__` for private members (so that we can access them when debugging). *You* might not think that anyone has a need to call a given function, but trust us, you're wrong.